 Most visitors to Antarctica travel by cruise ship, and there are a number of companies that offer cruises to the region.
 The typical cruise itinerary includes stops at several different Antarctic destinations, including the Falkland Islands, South Georgia Island, and the Antarctic Peninsula.

-What to expect when you travel to Antarctica
+What to expect when you travel wild Antarctica

 If you’re planning a trip to Antarctica, there are a few things you should know in advance.
 For one, the weather can be unpredictable, so be sure to pack warm clothes and rain gear, even in the summer.
 You should also be prepared for long days of darkness or sunlight, depending on the season.